SwipeCellKit/SwipeCellKit/Guides/Advanced.md

     }
 ```

-### Using Custom Transitions With Vertical Centering Enabled
+### Using Custom Transitions/Expansions With Vertical Centering Enabled

-Enabling vertical centering on cells with custom transitions may cause problems if the vertical offset is not taken into account.
-This offset can be accessed from the `SwipeActionTransitioningContext` object passed to your `transitionDelegate`.
+Enabling vertical centering on cells with custom transitions/expansions may cause problems if the vertical offset is not taken into account.

+For custom expansions this offset is passed to the object conforming the `SwipeExpanding`.

+For custom transitions this offset can be accessed from the `SwipeActionTransitioningContext` struct passed to the object conforming to `SwipeActionTransitioning`.
 For example:

 ```swift
 let context: SwipeActionTransitioningContext